michieltjampens/dcafs/README.md

 * `ss:addserial,serialsensor,COM1:19200`  --> adds a serial connection to a sensor called serialsensor that runs at 19200 Baud
 * `ss:addtcp,tcpsensor,localhost:4000`  --> adds a tcp connection to a sensor called tcpsensor with a locally hosted tcp server

-Assuming the data has the default eol sequence (check this by using: TODO), you'll receive the data in the window by typing
+Assuming the data has the default eol sequence, you'll receive the data in the window by typing
 * `raw:serialsensor` --> for the serial sensor
 * `raw:tcpsensor` --> for the tcp sensor